MicrosoftDocs/windows-dev-docs/hub/apps/develop/user-interface.md

 For most UWP apps, we recommend using Windows UI Library (WinUI) 2 to build your user interface.
 WinUI 2 is a standalone UI framework that ships in a NuGet package and can easily be added to any UWP app to modernize the design and overall experience.

-WinUI 2 is an open source platform, and ships new updates trimesterly.

 WinUI 2 is the second generation of the Windows UI Library, succeeded by WinUI 3.
 WinUI 2 and 3 share many of the same controls, styles, and other UI fundamentals.
 For more information, see [Comparison of WinUI 2 and WinUI 3](../winui/index.md).

 #### Key app scenarios enabled by WinUI 2